 LGBTQ Healthcare Equality Leaders

-Duke Raleigh Hospital is recognized as an LGBTQ Healthcare Equality Leader by the Human Rights Campaign Foundation, the educational arm of the country’s largest lesbian, gay, bisexual, transgender and queer and/or questioning (LGBTQ+) civil rights organization.
+Duke Regional Hospital is recognized as an LGBTQ Healthcare Equality Leader by the Human Rights Campaign, the educational arm of the country’s largest lesbian, gay, bisexual, transgender, and queer, and/or questioning (LGBTQ+) civil rights organization.
 Our hospital received perfect scores across areas of patient-centered care, support services, and inclusive health insurance policies for LGBTQ+ patients.

 Join our team.
 We are dedicated to building the region’s most experienced and compassionate health care team.
 A team of individuals who share a commitment to caring for our patients, their families, and our community.
 Individuals who believe that patients are our number one priority.
 Visit the Duke Human Resources website.